Risk Estimate under a Time-Varying Autoregressive Model for Data-Driven Reproduction Number Estimation: Introduction

-\textbf{Related works.} Ideally, the hyperparameters would be selected by minimizing the \emph{estimation error}, that is by choosing
+\textbf{Related works.} Ideally, the hyperparameters would be selected by minimizing the \emph{estimation error} choosing

-Though, in practice, the ground truth is not available, and hence the estimation error cannot be evaluated.
+where $\overline{\Xvect}$ denotes the ground truth quantity of interest.
+Though, in practice, the lack of ground truth impairs evaluation of the estimation error.
 To tackle this issue, several classes of hyperparameter tuning strategies have been developed during the past decades.
 For additive Gaussian noise models, leading to quadratic data-fidelity terms, regularized with quadratic penalizations, the L-curve criterion consists in selecting the regularization level by close inspection of the plot of the residual against the regularity of the solution as the regularization parameter is varied~\cite{hansen1993use}.
 Not only the L-curve method is restricted to Gaussian models under Tikhonov regularization, but also it has been shown to be inaccurate when the targeted ground truth is very smooth~\cite{hanke1996limitations} and to behave inconsistently as the size of the problem increases~\cite{vogel1996non}.
 An alternative way is to model the hyperparameters as random variables and to estimate them via hierarchical Bayesian techniques~\cite{robert2007bayesian,giovannelli2015regularization}.
 Such strategies come at the price of an extra complexity, as they require to specify the a priori hyperparameters distribution, and a significant computational cost, as Monte Carlo sampling is often necessary.
 Recent deep learning methods take advantage of large training databases to learn the hyperparameters of variational estimators~\cite{bertocchi2020deep,nguyen2023map,gharbi2024unrolled}.
 While being very accurate as soon as enough annotated data are available, these methods are not adapted to tackle fundamentally new problems for which the generation of training database would either be too costly or even not possible due to lack of available expert knowledge.
-A widely used class of unsupervised methods consists in the construction of an \emph{oracle} $\mathcal{O}$ not depending explicitly on the ground truth, which can thus be evaluated in practice, and whose minimization yields an approximation of the optimal hyperparameter in terms of the true error~\eqref{eq:true_risk} defined as
+A widely used class of unsupervised methods consists in the construction of an \emph{oracle} $\mathcal{O}$ not depending explicitly on the ground truth, which can thus be evaluated in practice, and whose minimization yields an approximation of the optimal hyperparameter $\paramvect^\dagger$ defined as